nicholaswilde/ansible-role-helm-docs/README.md

 Available variables are listed below, along with default values (see [defaults/main.yaml](./defaults/main.yaml)):

-    app_ver: '0.5.7'
+    app_ver: '1.4.0'
     app_platform: linux
-    app_arch: amd64
+    app_arch: x86_64

 Controls for the version of Helm to be installed.
-See [available flux2 releases](https://github.com/fluxcd/flux2/releases/).
+See [available helm-docs releases](https://github.com/norwoodj/helm-docs/releases/).
 You can upgrade or downgrade versions by changing the `app_ver`.

     app_install_dir: /usr/local/bin

-The location where the flux2 binary will be installed.
+The location where the helm-docs binary will be installed.

 ## Dependencies